-If current trends persist, myanmar’s future prospects look bleak.
+If current trends persist, Myanmar’s future prospects look bleak.
 Without large investments to help the country adapt to climate change, millions of people each year will be adversely affected”

-Even by regional standards, Myanmar severely lacks the resources to effectively deal with these problems, but government is finally starting to pay attention.
+Even by regional standards, Myanmar severely lacks the resources to effectively deal with these problems, but the government is finally starting to pay attention.
 In meetings from Washington to Marrakesh, Hla Maung Thein, a director-general in Myanmar’s Ministry of Natural Resources and Environmental Conservation, is appealing to richer countries for help.
 “We have very limited capacity in terms of human resources and institutions and very limited finance and an almost lack of technology for adaptation and mitigation,” he says.
 “We are very much encouraging the global community to cooperate with us in tackling climate change.”

 That comment stands in stark contrast to 2008.
 Back then, the military government shocked the world when it hampered international relief efforts after Cyclone Nargis, the worst natural disaster in the country’s recorded history.
 Winds over 200 km per hour helped create a storm surge over six meters high that swept in and killed almost 140,000 people.
 That’s almost 16 times the number of people killed by the Nepalese earthquake in 2015.
 And over 17 times the number of people killed by super typhoon Haiyan, which ripped through the central Philippines in 2013.

 In 2015, unusually heavy monsoon rains and a tropical cyclone led to the worst flooding and landslides Myanmar has experienced in recent decades.
 Agricultural land was badly damaged causing food prices to increase.
 12 of the country’s 14 states and regions were affected.
-Myanmar has yet to fully recover from damages, yet it still managed to become the world’s fastest growing economy in 2016.
+Myanmar has yet to fully recover from damages, yet it still managed to become Asia’s fastest growing economy in 2016.
 But, the government is not just interested in economic development.
 They want sustainable development.
 And national officials are increasingly aware that climate change is on the way to achieving that, says Pasquale Capizzi, from the Myanmar Climate Change Alliance, a European Union funded project that is implemented by U.N. agencies in partnership with the Myanmar government.

 After more than a half a century of forced hibernation, the National League for Democracy party took charge of Myanmar in March 2016.
 They have inherited a country ill prepared for and vulnerable to the realities of an increasingly warming world.
 To cope with this huge task, they are forced to seek help from some of the very organisations that their military predecessors once shunned.